Chromium: Dietary recommendations

 There is disagreement on chromium's status as an essential nutrient.
-Governmental departments from Australia, New Zealand, India, Japan, and the United States consider chromium essential while the European Food Safety Authority (EFSA) of the European Union does not.
+Governmental departments from Australia, New Zealand, India, and Japan consider chromium as essential, while the United States and European Food Safety Authority of the European Union do not.

 The U.S. National Academy of Medicine (NAM) updated the Estimated Average Requirements (EARs) and the Recommended Dietary Allowances (RDAs) for chromium in 2001.
-For chromium, there was insufficient information to set EARs and RDAs, so its needs are described as estimates for Adequate Intakes (AIs).
-The current AIs of chromium for women ages 14 through 50 is 25 μg/day, and the AIs for women ages 50 and above is 20 μg/day.
-The AIs for women who are pregnant are 30 μg/day, and for women who are lactating, the set AIs are 45 μg/day.
-The AIs for men ages 14 through 50 are 35 μg/day, and the AIs for men ages 50 and above are 30 μg/day.
-For children ages 1 through 13, the AIs increase with age from 0.2 μg/day up to 25 μg/day.
+For chromium, there was insufficient information to set EARs and RDAs, so its needs are described as estimates for Adequate Intake (AI).
+From a 2001 assessment, AI of chromium for women ages 14 through 50 is 25 μg/day, and the AI for women ages 50 and above is 20 μg/day.
+The AIs for women who are pregnant are 30 μg/day, and for women who are lactating, the set AI is 45 μg/day.
+The AI for men ages 14 through 50 is 35 μg/day, and the AI for men ages 50 and above is 30 μg/day.
+For children ages 1 through 13, the AI increases with age from 0.2 μg/day up to 25 μg/day.
 As for safety, the NAM sets Tolerable Upper Intake Levels (ULs) for vitamins and minerals when the evidence is sufficient.
 In the case of chromium, there is not yet enough information, hence no UL has been established.
 Collectively, the EARs, RDAs, AIs, and ULs are the parameters for the nutrition recommendation system known as Dietary Reference Intake (DRI).

 Australia and New Zealand consider chromium to be an essential nutrient, with an AI of 35 μg/day for men, 25 μg/day for women, 30 μg/day for women who are pregnant, and 45 μg/day for women who are lactating.
 A UL has not been set due to the lack of sufficient data.
 India considers chromium to be an essential nutrient, with an adult recommended intake of 33 μg/day.
 Japan also considers chromium to be an essential nutrient, with an AI of 10 μg/day for adults, including women who are pregnant or lactating.
 A UL has not been set.

-The EFSA of the European Union however, does not consider chromium to be an essential nutrient; chromium is the only mineral for which the United States and the European Union disagree.
+The EFSA does not consider chromium to be an essential nutrient.

 Labeling

 For U.S. food and dietary supplement labeling purposes, the amount of the substance in a serving is expressed as a percent of the Daily Value (%DV).
 For chromium labeling purposes, 100% of the Daily Value was 120 μg.
-As of May 27, 2016, the percentage of daily value was revised to 35 μg to bring the chromium intake into a consensus with the official Recommended Dietary Allowance.
-A table of the old and new adult daily values is provided at Reference Daily Intake.
+As of 27 May 2016, the percentage of daily value was revised to 35 μg to bring the chromium intake into a consensus with the official Recommended Dietary Allowance.
+A table of the old and new adult daily values in the United States is provided at Reference Daily Intake.

+After evaluation of research on the potential nutritional value of chromium, the European Food Safety Authority concluded that there was no evidence of benefit by dietary chromium in healthy people, thereby declining to establish recommendations in Europe for dietary intake of chromium.